scubafly/paperless-ng/readme.md

 Template setup for paperless-ng

-Change folder mounts, ports, password, and username.

-Make mount folders on synology nas

-ssh to synology nas

-Make the folder on your Synology SmartHome/paperless and copy the .yml and .env files to it.

-Enable SSH, login via putty (or other ssh client tool of your choice), execute sudo -i to become root and go to docker/paperless-ng folder.
+Enable SSH, login via putty (or other ssh client tool of your choice), execute sudo -i to become root and go to a new paperless folder.

+Clone this repository.

+Change folder mounts, ports, password, and username as you please and update the composer.yml file

 Execute docker-compose up -d and wait for the main container to become healthy